CBIIT/cellminercdb/www/files/guide.md

 **Figure 7**: data related to the simple linear regression model presented in the previous section.

 <h3 id="plotpred">Plot</h3>
-This option enables one to plot and compare the observed response values versus the predicted response values.
+This option enables one to plot and compare the observed response values (y-axis) versus the predicted response values (x-axis).
+The predicted response values are derived from a linear regression model fit to the full data set.

 ![Screenshot of CellMinerCDB Application](files/Slide08.jpg)

 **Figure 8**: plot comparing Topotecan observed vs. predicted activity with high correlation value of 0.84

 <h3 id="cross">Cross-Validation</h3>
-This option enables to plot the observed response values versus the 10-fold cross-validation predicted response values and assess model generalization beyond the training data.
+This option enables to plot the observed response values (y-axis) versus the 10-fold cross-validation predicted response values (x-axis).
+With this approach, the predicted response values are obtained (over 10 iterations) by successively holding out 10% of the cell lines and predicting their response using a linear regression model fit to the remaining 90% of the data.
+Cross-validation is widely used in statistics to assess model generalization to independent data – with the caveat that the independent data must still share the same essential structure (i.e., probability distribution) as the training data.
+It can also indicate possible overfitting of the training data, such as when the observed versus full data set model-predicted correlation (shown in ‘Plot’) is substantially better than the observed versus cross-validation predicted correlation (shown in ‘Cross-Validation’).

 ![Screenshot of CellMinerCDB Application](files/Slide09.jpg)

 **Figure 9**: plot comparing Topotecan observed vs. cross-validation predicted activity with still high correlation value of 0.82

 <h3 id="details">Technical Details</h3>
-This option enables to view the R statistical and other technical details related to the constructed response model.
+This option enables the user to view the R statistical and other technical details related to the predicted response model.
+To save, these results may be copied and pasted into the document or spreadsheet of your choice.

 ![Screenshot of CellMinerCDB Application](files/Slide10.jpg)